 The key to playing chess is understanding checkmate.
 One of the best instructional books of all time, Bobby Fischer Teaches Chess uses chess diagrams to offer instructive problems that become progressively more difficult.
 Do these exercises and you will improve your game.

-In The Chess Tactics Workbook, Al Woolum presents 160 pages of puzzles (6 per page) concentrating on mates in 1, 2 or 3 moves.
+In The Chess Tactics Workbook, Al Woolum presents 160 pages of puzzles (6 per page) concentrating on mates in 1, 2, or 3 moves.
 Lots of great practice for the beginning student with a well-ordered increase in difficulty as the student progresses through the puzzles.

-Because these books are not filled with illustrations, they are great choices for beginners of any age.
+Because these books are filled with illustrations, they are great choices for beginners of any age.

 An additional resource for early learners is free thanks to our friends at the St. Louis Chess Club and the World Chess Hall of Fame.
 Dr. Jeanne Cairns Sinquefield has created a wonderful booklet, Learn to Read & Write Chess.
 It is free to download or you can purchase print copies for just $2.

-Grandmaster Murray Chandler is most known for How to Beat Your Dad at Chess (covered below) but his earlier book Chess For Children is a great resource for early elementary readers with large type and illustrations.
-The fun stories might need an explanation… beginning 5, 6 and 7 year-olds will need to be told that the alligator is pretending he beat really famous chess players.
+Grandmaster Murray Chandler is most known for How to Beat Your Dad at Chess (see below) but his earlier book Chess For Children is a great resource for early elementary readers as it features large type and illustrations.
+The fun stories might need an explanation; beginning 5- and 6-year-olds will need to be told that the alligator is pretending he beat really famous chess players.
 That said, the instruction is clear and easy to follow and starts with the very basics of how to set up the board, how to move the pieces, and rules before getting into some basic tactics and strategy.

 This volume can then be followed up by Chess Puzzles For Kids which works well with older elementary kids as well.
-Chandler offers 100 different puzzles; the reading level is a little further along than Chess for Children.
+Chandler offers 100 different puzzles; the reading level is a little more advanced than Chess for Children.

-Teaching the basics is easy with Jeff Coakley’s Winning Chess Strategy for Kids.
-Covering the rules, basic mates, and elementary tactics.
+Teaching the basics is easy with Jeff Coakley’s Winning Chess Strategy for Kids as it covers the rules, basic mates, and elementary tactics.
 It then leads the student through a whole range of advanced strategies, including piece development, pawn structure, and attacking the castled king.
 Recommended for students 7 to 13.